Hello! Welcome to Wine Travelista.

 New World

 The United States is one of the top Pinot producers.
-It grows best in the cooler coastal areas of California, like Sonoma Coast and Napa Valley’s Los Carneros.
-Here, it’s more fruit-forward and oaky than Old World styles.
+It grows best in the cooler coastal areas of California, like Sonoma Coast, Napa Valley’s Los Carneros, and Santa Barbara wine country.
+Here, it’s often more fruit-forward with heavier oak use than Old World styles.

 New Zealand’s Central Otago region is known for full-bodied and juicy versions of this vino.
 And down under, it does best in Australia’s cool to moderate sites like Yarra Valley, Mornington Peninsula, and Tasmania.